Disentangling representations of retinal images with generative models: Results

 We conducted empirical evaluations to assess the efficacy of our disentanglement loss in two distinct scenarios: (1) a predictive task and (2) a generative task, both performed on retinal fundus images.
 Our primary objective in both cases was to disentangle camera as a technical factor from the patient attributes age and ethnicity.

-To evaluate the success, we need to define a quantitative measure of disentanglement.
+To evaluate the success, we defined a quantitative measure of disentanglement.
 While there is no universally accepted definition of disentanglement, most agree on two main points \citep{eastwood2018a,carbonneau2022measuring}: (1) factor independence and (2) information content.
 Factor independence means that a factor affects only a subset of the representation space, and only this factor affects this subspace.
 We refer to this property as \textbf{modularity}.
 As another criterion for factor independence some argue that the affected representation space by a factor should be as small as possible, a principle known as \textbf{compactness}.
 The second agreed-upon criterion is the information content or \textbf{explicitness}.
 In essence, a disentangled representation should completely describe all factors of interest.
 To assess disentanglement, three distinct families of metrics have been proposed: intervention-based, predictor-based, and information-based metrics \citep{carbonneau2022measuring}.

+In our case, we opted for a predictor-based metric to evaluate both modularity and explicitness, excluding compactness because we fixed the subspace dimensions.
+For our predictor, we employed a k-nearest neighbors (kNN) classifier with k=30.
+Using this classifier, we generated a confusion matrix, comparing subspaces with associated labels, for example ethnicity and camera (Fig.\,\ref{fig:intro}\,\textbf{c}).
+Given the presence of unbalanced classes, we report the accuracy improvement over chance level accuracy.
+For the confusion matrix, modularity is evident by a high classification accuracy improvement for one factor (e.g. ethnicity) in only one subspace.
+Explicitness, on the other hand, is evident when the accuracy improvement is high across the entire matrix.
+Consequently, when both modularity and explicitness are effectively addressed, the confusion matrix has high values along the main diagonal as well as low values on the off-diagonals (Fig.\,\ref{fig:intro}\,\textbf{c}).

-For both the predictive and the generative task, we conducted two experiments, configuring the model to learn specific subspaces.
+We conducted two experiments, configuring the model to learn specific subspaces.
 In the initial experiment, the first subspace $w_\text{age} \in \mathbb{R}^4$ encoded age information, while the second subspace $w_\text{cam} \in \mathbb{R}^{12}$ captured camera-related details.
 In the second experiment, we designed the first subspace $w_\text{ethn} \in \mathbb{R}^8$ to encode ethnicity information, while the second subspace focused again on camera-related features $w_\text{cam} \in \mathbb{R}^{12}$.
 The dimensionality of each subspace was selected based on the dimensions of the labels we aimed to encode.

 We filtered for images where labels for these classes were available and ended up with 75,708 images (24,254 patients) for the first and 63,210 images (19,950 patients) for the second experiment (see Sec.\,\ref{sec:data} for details).